gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 is a whole little world, a cosmion, illuminated with meaning from within by the human beings who continuously create and bear it as the mode and condition of their self realization" (2000d: 109).

+Oakeshott goes on to describe the nature and novelty of the Hobbesian myth:

+> The destiny of man is ruled by no Providence, and there is no place in it for perfection, or even lasting
+> satisfaction...
+To those brought up on the older myth [that distinguished medieval Christian civilization], this will
+> appear an unduly disenchanted interpretation of the mystery of human life.
+But there can be no mistaking its character.
+> It is myth, not science.
+It is a perception of mystery, not a pretended solution.
+(2000: 162)

 ## Conclusion